-Promising strategies to reduce use of indoor tanning devices and prevent skin cancerMay 7th, 2013 in Health /
+Promising strategies to reduce use of indoor tanning devices and prevent skin cancerMay 7, 2013 in Medicine & Health / Health

 Preventing skin cancer by reducing use of indoor tanning devices requires a coordinated approach at the national, state, and local levels suggests a pair of papers by CDC authors in a special theme issue of the American Journal of Preventive Medicine.
 Evidence has shown that use of indoor tanning devices increases the risk of developing skin cancer, including melanoma, and these papers discuss approaches that could help reduce use of indoor tanning devices and prevent future incidence of skin cancers.